sillsdev/TheCombine/README.md

 This section describes how to create a local Kubernetes cluster using _Docker Desktop_ and how to build and deploy _The Combine_ to the cluster.
 Unless specified otherwise, all of the commands below are run from _The Combine's_ project directory and are run in an activated Python virtual environment.
-(See the [Python 3](#python-3) section to create the virtual environment.)
+(See the [Python](#python) section to create the virtual environment.)

 ### Setup of Docker Desktop